ahmohbati/SecOn/ManagingAlerts.md

    alert tcp $HOME_NET any -> $EXTERNAL_NET !1433 (msg:"ET TROJAN Bancos.DV MSSQL CnC Connection Outbound"; flow:to_server,established; flowbits:isset,ET.MSSQL; content:"|49 00 B4 00 4D 00 20 00 54 00 48 00 45 00 20 00 4D 00 41 00 53 00 54 00 45 00 52 00|"; classtype:trojan-activity; sid:2013411; rev:1;)
 ```
 If you try to disable the first two rules without disabling the third rule (which has "flowbits:isset...) the third rule could never fire due to one of the first two rules needing to fire first.
 Pulled Pork (helpfully) resolves all of your flowbit dependencies, and in this case, is "re-enabling" that rule for you on the fly.
-Disabling all three of those rules by adding the following to disabledsid.conf has the obvious negative effect of disabling all three of the rules:
+Disabling all three of those rules by adding the following to disablesid.conf has the obvious negative effect of disabling all three of the rules:
 ```
    1:2013409
    1:2013410